mbaumer/us_hep_funding/docs/_states/MI.md

 [Back to top](#top)
 ## MI-09 -- Rep. Andy Levin (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MI-09)
 ### Committees
-Andy Levin is the #11 Republican on the House Subcommittee on Higher Education and Workforce Development
+Andy Levin is the #11 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```